RZA: Artistry

 His Bobby Digital albums introduced tweaked-out new age elements to his sound; these have incorporated themselves more fully into his beats on newer albums such as Method Man's 4:21...
 The Day After.

-In a 2010 radio interview with UK hip hop station Conspiracy Worldwide Radio, RZA spoke in great detail about the homemade, candid ethos of much of his classic work, including the organic creation process behind ODB's debut album.
+In a 2010 radio interview with UK hip hop station Conspiracy Worldwide Radio, RZA spoke in great detail about the homemade, candid ethos of much of his work, including the organic creation process behind ODB's debut album.

 Alter egos

 RZA is known for having multiple aliases, for different lyrical styles and personalities: Prince Rakeem, The Abbot, Bobby Digital, Bobby Steels, the Scientist, Prince Delight, Prince Dynamite, Ruler Zig-Zag-Zig Allah.
 During his time with the Gravediggaz, he went by the name the RZArector, which is for waking up the mentally dead.
-RZA can be rendered phonetically in the Japanese kanji: 令座 (furigana れいざ and rōmaji reiza).
-The kanji 令 "rei" means "command".
-And its counterpart "座" means "seat".
-The combination means ryō-za or "order", but it can be thought of as "seat of command" in the appellative sense.
-In Chinese it would be pronounced lìng zuò.